Nero-F/Epidemy/README.md

 This bot is used to provides AERs informations to the students, such as their organizations or what skills they have.
 It is also usefull for the AERs to check students presence on pedagogical activites when their are organize on Discord.

+##### The name is a reference of the recents COVID events that led France to be confined and thus forced us to give pedagogical activities in full remote and also because the school is Epitech ;)

 ## Features

 ### Done